 Antarctic ice fish can live in waters so cold they would freeze the blood of other living creatures, while desert pupfish survive in waters that are over 100 degrees.6

 As we study more of the facts, Psalm 104:24 will echo in our hearts: “In wisdom thou hast made them all.”
 So, let us take time to study God’s creation and inspire young children especially to study it.
-Let creation spark delight in our hearts and we will be humbled by God’s unrivaled wisdom.
+Let creation spark delight in our hearts and we will be humbled by God’s unrivaled wisdom. - Go outside and enjoy creation.
+But there is of course nothing better than going into creation and enjoying it for what it is.
+Perhaps with a pair of binoculars.
+Perhaps taking a magnifying glass.
+But simply to enjoy.

 Go outside and enjoy “the redness of the sun, the roundness of the moon, the whiteness of the snow, the wetness of rain, the blueness of the sky, the buzzing of bumblebees, the invisibility of the wind, the number of the grains of sand on a thousand beaches, the never-ceasing crashing of countless waves, millions of gorgeous wild flowers, some in places where no one sees but God!”7